-An applicant benefits from pre-filing use of a trademark.

-- The benefits of pre-filing use are: - Use may demonstrate acquired distinctiveness (secondary meaning) and help to overcome an objection to an application to register the trademark on the grounds of non-distinctiveness. - minimal.
-Trademark rights are largely established through registration. - If a trademark is used on goods exhibited at official or officially recognized international exhibitions held in the territory of a state that is a party to the Paris Convention, the date of a first open display of the goods can be taken as a priority date. - When a mark is not registered, use of that mark may provide the following benefits: - Special protection against infringement may be available for a well-known trademark that is not registered.
+- An applicant benefits from pre-filing use of a trademark. - The benefits of pre-filing use are: - Use may demonstrate acquired distinctiveness (secondary meaning) and help to overcome an objection to an application to register the trademark on the grounds of non-distinctiveness. - minimal.
+Trademark rights are largely established through registration. - If a trademark is used on goods exhibited at official or officially recognized international exhibitions held in the territory of a state that is a party to the Paris Convention, the date of a first open display of the goods can be taken as a priority date. - When a mark is not registered, use of that mark may provide the following benefits: - Special protection against infringement may be available for a well-known trademark that is not registered. - Famous and/or well-known marks are protected via the following mechanism(s): - Upon application of the trademark owner to the appellate body of the patent authority, the designation registered as a trademark may be recognized as a well-known trademark.
+Protection of trademarks recognized as well known differs from protection granted to other trademarks.